 Join us for an evening reception at The Village Studios during the 141st International Audio Engineering Society (AES) Convention in Los Angeles.

 Berklee's Music Production and Engineering (MP&E) Department, the Berklee Center in Los Angeles (BCLA) and the Village Studios will host this event for Berklee alumni living locally and those in town for the AES Convention.
 Light refreshments will be served in the beautiful auditorium on the second floor of the studios.

-Parking: Valet for $5 or street parking
+Parking: Valet or street parking

 Due to the limited space of the studio, you must RSVP.